-Weekends were meant for these oatmeal pancakes with sourdough discard.
+Weekends were meant for these quick and easy sourdough discard oatmeal pancakes.

-Top your sourdough oat pancakes with your favorite seasonal toppings like sauteed apples, fresh berries, sliced bananas, jam, or maple syrup.
+Top these pancakes with your favorite seasonal toppings like sauteed apples, fresh berries, sliced bananas, jam, or maple syrup.

 If like me you are always looking for more sourdough discard recipes to try, here are a few recommendations: sourdough flatbread, sourdough pumpkin bread, sourdough blueberry and fresh thyme scones or sourdough fried chicken.

 This page may contain affiliate links.
 I only recommend products that I would use myself.
 I may earn a small commission when you make purchases through these links at no additional cost to you.
 Thank you.
 As an Amazon Affiliate, I earn from qualifying purchases.
 For more information please read my Disclosure Policy.

 - These are some of the easiest pancakes you will ever make.
 Simply blend all of the ingredients together in a blender and cook, no additional bowls are necessary.

 - Adding oatmeal to pancakes gives them a nutty flavor and makes them a little more filling.